mattboldt/mattboldt.github.io/gatsby/src/pages/posts/2019-01-07-rails-and-graphql.markdown

 Open up the generated types and add the following fields.
 Notice each field gets an "object type" and a `null` option of whether or not it needs to be present for the query to succeed (e.g. an `:id` field should never be `nil`, but `:name` might be).
 This tells graphql what to expect from incoming and outgoing data, and gives us peace of mind in knowing exactly how to parse data on both the front and back end.

 Also notice we didn't have to define _functions_ for `:id, :name`, etc; Those are automatically mapped to the Rails model's attributes we created earlier.
 Then, we added a custom field, `books_count`.
 This method doesn't exist on the Rails model, so we define it below the list of fields.
-These custom methods are in the model's scope, so `self` refers to the model and we can call `self.books.size` directly.
+In these methods `object` refers to the Rails model, so we must call `object.books.size`.

 ```ruby
 # app/graphql/types/user_type.rb